bagisto/bagisto-docs/src/package-development/menu.md

 In Bagisto, there are two types of menus to understand:

-**Shop Menu**: The frontend navigation that customers see is managed through the **Categories** section in the admin panel.
-These menus are automatically generated from your product categories and don't require package development.
+**Shop Menu**: The category navigation customers see is generated from the catalog and needs no package work.
+The customer **account** menu (Orders, Addresses, Reviews, …) is a second, config-driven menu: the Shop package merges `packages/Webkul/Shop/src/Config/menu.php` into the `menu.customer` key, and a package that adds a customer-account page merges its own entry there in exactly the way shown below for the admin.

 **Admin Menu**: This section focuses on the backend navigation that administrators use to manage the system.
 Specifically, we will cover how to create custom admin menu items for your package.